 News Release Contact: Kate Strickland

-The Ohio Center for Law-Related Education (OCLRE) is a nonprofit, nonpartisan organization whose goal is to improve society by developing citizens empowered with an understanding of our democratic system.
-The Supreme Court of Ohio, Ohio Attorney General’s Office, Ohio State Bar Association, and the American Civil Liberties Union of Ohio Foundation sponsor OCLRE.
-The Ohio Mock Trial program is made possible, in part, by a grant from the Ohio State Bar Foundation.
-For more information about OCLRE, please call (877) 485-3510 or visit www.oclre.org.
+We the People is administered in Ohio by the Ohio Center for Law-Related Education (OCLRE) and nationally by the Center for Civic Education.
+OCLRE is a non-profit, nonpartisan organization whose goal is to improve society by developing citizens empowered with an understanding of our democratic system.
+OCLRE is sponsored by the Supreme Court of Ohio, Ohio Attorney General’s Office, Ohio State Bar Association, and the American Civil Liberties Union of Ohio Foundation.
+In Ohio, We the People is funded in part by a grant from the Ohio State Bar Foundation.
+For more information, please visit www.oclre.org.